Alexis-Technologies/kerberos/README.md

 - [ ] scopes (WIP);
 - [ ] metadata (WIP);

+---
+**_P.S.
 We are tying to keep the API as close as possible to Cerbos.
-If you are familiar with Cerbos, you will feel at home with Kerberos.js.
+If you are familiar with Cerbos, you will feel at home with Kerberos.js._**

 ## Installation